André the Giant–Hulk Hogan rivalry: Build to WrestleMania III (1987)

-On a “Piper’s Pit” segment aired a week later, Hogan reflected on his friendship with Andre and how he felt betrayed when he was now with Heenan.
-Piper asked Hogan point-blank whether he would face Andre at WrestleMania, to which Hogan responded with an emphatic “YES!”
-The friendship angle continued to be emphasized at a contract signing (aired several weeks later), where Hogan angrily accused Andre of betraying their friendship; Heenan pressed on with his claims that Hogan used their friendship to duck a title match, while Andre claimed he purposely held back on some of his teachings to Hogan before predicting victory.
+On a “Piper’s Pit” segment aired a week later, Hogan reflected on his friendship with André and how he felt betrayed now that André is with Heenan.
+After Hogan showed confliction as to whether or not he would accept André's challenge, Roddy Piper then asked Hogan point-blank whether or not he would face André at WrestleMania, to which Hogan responded with an emphatic “YES!”
+The friendship angle continued to be emphasized at a contract signing (aired several weeks later), where Hogan angrily accused André of betraying their friendship; Heenan pressed on with his claims that Hogan used their friendship to duck a title match, while André claimed he purposely held back on some of his teachings to Hogan before predicting victory.

-During the March 14 (taped February 21) edition of Saturday Night's Main Event X at the Joe Louis Arena in Detroit, both were participants in a 20-man Battle royal.
-Although neither won, André stated he gained a psychological advantage over Hogan, due to eliminating him from the contest.
+During the March 14 (taped February 21) edition of Saturday Night's Main Event X at the Joe Louis Arena in Detroit, both men were participants in a 20-man Battle Royal.
+Although neither man won, André stated he gained a psychological advantage over Hogan, due to eliminating him from the contest.
 André also was billed as a corner man for several of Hogan's opponents, almost always members of the Heenan Family, at a few untelevised house shows prior to WrestleMania III.

-At WrestleMania III, André was billed at 525 lb, and the stress of such immense weight on his bones and joints resulted in constant pain, causing him to wear a brace underneath his wrestling singlet.
+At WrestleMania III, André was billed at 525 lb, and the stress of such immense weight on his bones and joints resulted in constant pain, causing him to wear a back brace underneath his wrestling singlet.
+André had also undergone back surgery some months prior, further necessitating the brace.
 Hogan won the match after body-slamming André (later dubbed "the bodyslam heard around the world"), followed by Hogan's running leg drop finisher.
 This was billed as the first time Hogan slammed André, despite having done it multiple times in 1980.
 André had also been slammed previously by Harley Race, El Canek and Stan Hansen, among others.

 Following the match, André took a leave of absence while Hogan concentrated on title defenses against Race, Hercules, Randy "Macho Man" Savage, the One Man Gang and Killer Khan, among others.